opencrvs/documentation/v1.8.0/developers/workflows/releasing.md

 - In both the `core` and `countryconfig` repositories, **merge the release branch into `master`**.
   ⚠️ **Do not squash merge** — use a regular merge to preserve history.
+-  Also **merge the release branch back into the `develop` branch** after the release is finalized to keep `develop` up to date with the latest changes.

 ### 7. Documentation Management